Economics Major

 Honors and high honors in economics are awarded based on a completed honors thesis representing two semesters of independent research.
 To be considered for departmental honors, a student may choose one of two options:

-- Expand a research paper completed in a 300-level elective with a suitable faculty advisor and complete the thesis in the spring term (ECON410) .
+- Expand a research paper completed in a 300-level elective in the fall of senior year with a suitable faculty advisor and complete the thesis in the spring term (ECON410).

-Honors candidates present their work in progress to the faculty at the end of the fall semester.
+No matter which path a student follows, all honors candidates must submit a prospectus and present their work in progress to the faculty at the end of the fall semester.
 Theses are evaluated by a committee of readers, including the thesis advisor and two other faculty members.

 All candidates for honors should have at least a B+ average in their economics courses before their senior year and a three-year cumulative average of B or better for all courses.